 - Conditioning – from repeated sprint work to wrestling (remarkably metabolically demanding), up and down movements and lateral movements, all coupled with complex task drills and games.

 These training methods enable us to get faster, stronger, more efficient and most importantly, leaner.
 To increase any of these attributes, we are required to reduce our body fat, as it stands to reason that the more we carry, the harder it is to perform.
-The high metabolic cost of these particular methods, coupled with the variety of new movement patterns, provides for an incredibly efficient reduction of body fat over a short period; however, this will not be without some element of discomfort, so prepare to be sore.
+The high metabolic cost of these methods, coupled with the variety of new movement patterns, provides for an incredibly efficient reduction of body fat over a short period; however, this will not be without some element of discomfort, so prepare to be sore.

 Competition / Athletic Combine